 The Scottish & Newcastle (S&N) saga has finally come to a close after the £7.8bn offer by the Carlsberg and Heineken consortium was accepted.

-As first reported by The Lawyer in October 2007, A&O corporate partners Alan Paul and Alun Eynon-Evans led the team acting for Heineken, assisted by senior associate Gordon Milne, partner Michael Jahnke and associate Desma Polydorou.
+Allen & Overy corporate partners Alan Paul and Alun Eynon-Evans led the team acting for Heineken.
 Norton Rose M&A partners Chris Pearson and Andrew Phillips, dispute resolution partner Deirdre Walker and competition partner Martin Coleman advised Carlsberg.

-The advisers to the deal worked flat out to complete the deal in time for the deadline set by the Takeover Panel, which was extended by 24 hours to Friday 25 January 2008.
+The advisers worked flat-out to complete the deal in time for the deadline set by the Takeover Panel.

 The final close of the transaction is likely to occur by the second quarter of 2008, after antitrust clearances and scheme processes have been completed, although the door has been left open by S&N’s board for a counter-offer to be made.

 An Ashurst team led by corporate partner Robert Ogilvy Watson acted for financial advisers Credit Suisse and Lehman Brothers.